bijeanghafouri/extremist-classifier/README.md

-# extremist-classifier
+# Political ideology Classification
-This repository contains the code and resources for a BERT-based classifier for Twitter/X users.
-This classifier allows to segment users as extremists or moderates.
+This repository contains the code and resources for an academic project that aims to classify Twitter users based on their political ideology, distinguishing between moderates and extremists among left-leaning and right-leaning users.

 ## Project Overview
+The project utilizes two main datasets: (not available on this repository for privacy concerns)
+1. Tweets of users
+2. Ideal point estimates (ideological scores) from the Barbera (2015).
+The goal is to find the ideal point estimates on a 2-dimensional scale that best distinguishes between moderates and extremists within each political leaning (left and right).
+The classification is based on signals produced by the tweets of each user, which are used to identify differences between moderates and extremists.

+## Methodology
+1. Data Preprocessing:
+   - The tweets and ideal point estimates datasets are preprocessed and combined to create a unified dataset for analysis.

+2. Feature Extraction:
+   - Relevant features are extracted from the tweets of each user to capture signals that may indicate their political ideology and extremity.

+3. Model Training:
+   - The project utilizes the RoBERTa model for sequence classification to train a classifier on the preprocessed dataset.
+   - The model is trained to distinguish between moderates and extremists within each political leaning (left and right).

+4. Evaluation:
-The model is trained on a dataset related to political leaning and utilizes the RoBERTa model for sequence classification.
+   - The trained model is evaluated on a test dataset to assess its performance in classifying users based on their political ideology and extremity.
+   - Metrics such as precision, recall, F1-score, and accuracy are used to measure the model's performance.

 ## Scripts
 The repository includes the following Python scripts: